Dovish Yellen brings comfort to peripheral bond markets

 "For a long time it seemed that markets were relaxed about Brexit risks and volatility was low and that is changing as the "Leave" campaign gains momentum and means anything that is seen as a risk asset is vulnerable," said DZ Bank strategist Daniel Lenz.

-In a sign that markets are starting to price in the risk of Britain leaving the EU, the yield gap between southern European and top-rated German bonds has started to widen.
+In a sign that markets are starting to price in the risk of the UK leaving the EU, the yield gap between southern European and top-rated German bonds has started to widen.

 Portuguese 10-year yield spreads are near their widest level in about a month, while the Spanish/German yield gap is close to its widest in about three weeks.

-Analysts say Brexit jitters and the European Central Bank's asset purchases should bolster safe-haven German bonds.
+Analysts say Brexit jitters and European Central Bank's asset purchases should bolster safe-haven German bonds.